seancook/TWReverseAuthExample/README.md

 ##Suggested Updates
 - Come up with a clever way to pull obfuscated keys from the same spot in both SuperParseTwitter.m and AppDelegate.m
+- Include support for linking an existing PFUser to a Twitter account.
+But really, who does that?
 - General code clean-up.
 Any help is appreciated; just initiate a pull-request!